MAISON MARGIELA FALL 2014 HAUTE COUTURE COLLECTION

 The Belgium designer unveiled 20 breathtaking looks, as each model walked down the runway – sporting Maison Margiela’s trademark face masks – clothes went from white tailored pants paired with floral jacquard-style jackets to strapless beaded patchwork dresses.

-Receive direct access to exclusive interactive online shopping, latest designer collections, celebrity features and collaborations, and daily fashion news.
+Receive direct access to exclusive interactive online shopping, luxury fashion and beauty news, celebrity features and collaborations, and runway show coverage delivered daily.